UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 ---
 title:
-  'Using telephone interview for household surveys – a conversation with Professor Jim Lepkowski'
+  'Using telephone interview for household surveys: A conversation with Prof.
+  Jim Lepkowski'
 date: 2020-05-15
 images:
   - ../assets/posts/flowchart-telephone-survey.jpg